gdsc-uba/hactoberfest2022/Task3/README.md

 ## Description

-For this task all required information is in the [Task3](Task3) folder.
-Present yourselr following the appropriate template.
+For this task all required information is in the [Task 3](Task3) folder.
+Present yourself following the appropriate template.

 ## Contribution

-Before anything else change the branch and make a newone from the `master branch`.
+Before anything else change the branch and make a new one from the `master branch`.
 ```bash
         git checkout master